pixelyloaf/roblox-fflags-experimental/fastflags/abusive.md

 ```
 ### Invisible 1
 added by @pixelyloaf

 moved by @venkeyz
 > [!NOTE]
-> Stops the physics on your character from sending to the server so your character doesn't move for the server.
+> Stops the physics on your character from sending to the server so your character doesnt move for the server.
 You can move on your client.
 ```json
 {
     "DFIntS2PhysicsSenderRate": "-30"